gandm/language-babel/README.md

 * #### Create Map
   If transpiled output is being saved a separate source map can be also be saved.
 The source file name will be used with a new suffix of `.js.map` and sent to a directory specified in `Babel Maps Path`.
 To avoid any possible XSSI issues the map file is prefixed with `)]}`

-  If `.babelrc` files use `sourceMaps: inline` or `sourceMaps both` options then turn this option off as the map data is stored as part of the source file.
+  If `.babelrc` files use the `sourceMaps: inline` or `sourceMaps both` option, turn this `createMap` option off as the map data is stored as part of the source file.

   ```json
   {"createMap": true} or